VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< /quote >}}

-Alright, that's a lot to disect, so let's break it down.
+Alright, that's a lot to dissect, so let's break it down.

 > interconnected servers [...] independently hosted [...] can communicate with each other